Information for Prospective Students

 Thank you for your interest in our graduate programs.
-The Department of Women's, Gender, and Sexuality Studies (WGSS) at the University of Cincinnati (UC) is one of the oldest such programs in the country and offers a 2-year interdisciplinary MA; a 4-year MA/JD joint degree program in WGSS and Law (the first in the nation); MA/PhD dual degree programs with English, Philosophy, Political Science, and Sociology so far; and a dual WGSS MA and MPH (Master's in Public Health).
+The Department of Women's, Gender, and Sexuality Studies (WGSS) at the University of Cincinnati (UC) is one of the oldest such programs in the country and offers a 2-year interdisciplinary MA; a 4-year MA/JD joint degree program in WGSS and Law (the first in the nation); dual MA programs between WGSS and German and French; MA/PhD double degree programs with English, Philosophy, Political Science, and Sociology; and a double degree with WGSS MA and MPH (Master's in Public Health).
 We also offer a Graduate Certificate (GC) in WGSS for students in other graduate degree programs or non-degree graduate students.
 Additionally, through our 4+1 program, UC WGSS undergraduate majors have the unique opportunity to complete a fast-track MA in one year after completing their BA.

 WGSS Graduate Assistantships (GAships) are available for our top applicants entering the 2-year MA and 4-year MA/JD programs.
 MA/JD students, however, can only receive GAships for the first year they are in the MA program.
 Students accepted into our MA/PhD dual degree programs will typically receive their GAships from their PhD-granting department.
 4+1, GC, and part-time students are ineligible for WGSS GAships.

 Admission to our WGSS graduate programs is open to students who demonstrate a personal and intellectual commitment to WGSS and an ability to succeed in a research-oriented graduate program.
 Applicants for all our graduate programs must have completed a Baccalaureate at an accredited college, with a minimum undergraduate grade point average of 3.0.
-The GRE is also required for 2-year MA and dual-degree applicants, but the LSAT can substitute for the GRE for MA/JD applicants.
 An English language competency test score (e.g.TOEFL, IELTS, etc) is also required for all international applicants whose first language is not English.
 4+1 applicants must additionally hold a major in WGSS from UC, and there may be different requirements for students applying separately for the JD or PhD programs with which we have joint or dual-degree arrangements.
 Those eligible for and seeking financial aid for their MA must submit their application by the annual deadline of January 15.
 Those ineligible for or not seeking financial aid may submit their applications for admission into the MA (including the 4+1 program) during the year prior to the start of the Fall semester in which they will begin their MA studies.
 Prospective 4+1 students must apply by the beginning of their senior year at UC, and prospective GC students may submit their GC applications (which are different from the MA application) at any time (and start their GC at any time).
 All students should submit applications for the MA or GC before accruing more than 9 WGSS semester graduate credits either at UC or another institution as only 9 such credits can transfer into our programs once a student is accepted into them.